6 Reasons Visitors Leave Your Website Early

 If you’re an ‘average’ desktop user, I have approximately 10 seconds to impress you and keep you on the page….

-…and apparently, it only takes you 0.05 seconds to form an opinion of our design (and therefore, whether you like the cut of our jib).
+…and apparently, it only takes you 0.05 seconds to form an opinion on our design.

 Google Analytics tells me that our stats aren’t quite as horrifying as those and that’s because we work hard to keep our visitors from leaving.
 Yes, many of you will be return readers, but at one point, you will have visited the Einstein Marketer blog for the first time…